jogi-k/RubberJogi/README.md

     ![RubberJogi_with_switch_schem](pics/RubberJogi_with_4_switches_schem.png)

+## Extended Special Hardware with 5 switches and one relay

+- finally (in our application) we need to switch power
+- we introduced a 5th optocoupler, connected to pin10 AND we connected a real relay to that to be able to switch power
+- schematics will follow

 ## Reality

 This is one sample-prototype without any switches, just the "plain" RubberJogi.
 This was soldered "flying" and is only stabilized with heat shrink tube.